aammd/UBCadv-r/03_Functions/Functions_Kim.md

     f1(1)()
     ```

-    **11 b/c it takes the 10 in, sends it to the inner function, adds 1 then spits it back out BUT I DON'T UNDERSTAND THE USE OF THE SECOND PARENTHESES**
+    **11 b/c it takes the 10 in, sends it to the inner function, adds 1 then spits it
+    back out; second set of parentheses effectively calls the inner function**

 3. How would you more typically write this code?